Poynting Vector Spin in Gyromagnetic Medium and its Impact on Backward Power Flow in Waveguiding Structures: Gyrotropy controlled Poynting vector in ferrite-filled waveguide

 We start our investigation with a benchmark scenario of a standard dielectric-filled non-gyrotropic rectangular waveguide of cross-sections $a=5$ mm and $b=3$ mm, as shown in Fig.~\ref{fig:diel_wg_analysis}(a).
 The parameters $a$, $b$ and $l$ correspond to the broad side dimension, narrow side dimension and length of the waveguide, respectively.
 The dielectric permittivity and permeability values are $\epsilon_r=15$ and $\mu_r=1.5$, respectively.
-Considering the fundamental $\text{TE}_\text{10}$ mode, we find the longitudinal real and transverse reactive power components of the complex CTAPV as
+Considering the fundamental $\text{TE}_\text{10}$ mode (the fundamental TE-to-x mode corresponding to guided-wave propagation in the $\hat{x}$-direction), we find the longitudinal real and transverse reactive power components of the complex CTAPV.
+The CTAPV has the form $\vec{P}_{\textrm{CTAPV}} = P_x\hat{x} + jP_y\hat{y}$ with

-Here, the $k_y=\pi/a$ is the cut-off wave number and the propagation constant is represented as $k_x=\sqrt{k_0^2\epsilon_r\mu_r-k_y^2}$.
-The plots corresponding to the $P_x$ and $P_y$ components across the dielectric waveguide at frequency of $7$ GHz are shown in Fig.~\ref{fig:diel_wg_analysis}(b) and (c), respectively.
+Here, the $k_y=\pi/a$ is the cutoff wave number and the dispersion relation is $k_x^2+k_y^2=\epsilon_r\epsilon_0\mu_r\mu_0\omega^2$.
+The plots corresponding to the $P_x$ and $P_y$ components across the dielectric waveguide at the frequency of $7$ GHz are shown in Fig.~\ref{fig:diel_wg_analysis}(b) and (c), respectively.
 We can observe the symmetric and anti-symmetric profiles of the real and reactive power components, respectively.
+The Poynting vector spin is in the $\hat{z}$ direction.
 Using these power components, we compute and show the Stokes plot in Fig.~\ref{fig:diel_wg_analysis}(d). $S_1$ and $S_3$ are normalized with respect to the maxima of $S_0$ along the cross-section.
 The location along the cross-section ($y$-axis) is color-mapped over the Stokes plot.